NPEhero-team/NPEhero/README.md

 1. Change the directory to your eclipse workspace
 1. Check "Import all existing Eclipse projects after clone finishes"
 1. Click finish
-1. Right click on project > Propereties
+1. Right click on project > Properties
 1. Select Run/Debug Settings > Driver
 1. Click Edit
-1. Click the Arguements tab
+1. Click the Arguments tab
 1. Paste in the [VM Arguements](https://gitlab.sowgro.net/npeinc/npehero#java-vm-arguements) for your OS

-## Java VM Arguements
+## Java VM Arguments
-These are automatically run by the start files when installing from a ZIP.
+These are automatically run by the start files when installing from an archive.

 #### Windows
 `--module-path lib/windows/lib --add-modules javafx.controls,javafx.fxml,javafx.media`